calittle/documaker/dwsClient/readme.md

 It's a very simple demonstration of capability to use SOAP messaging with just about any modern browser that supports ``XmlHttpRequest``.
 The gist of it is to enable a demonstration of user data capture to augment system data, and then use that to request a document for subsequent visual editing by the user.

 # How Do I Use It?
-First, the files:
-* Click [here](https://raw.githubusercontent.com/calittle/documaker/master/dwsClient/index.html) to download the file.
-* Use [this](https://github.com/calittle/documaker/blob/master/dwsClient/index.html) to reference the original file for line numbers, etc.
 To use the dws Client, you need to configure/edit, and then deploy it to your environment.
 Open the file in your favorite text editor, e.g. Notepad.
 PS you should be using Sublime Text, but it's your choice.
+The files:
+* Click [here](https://raw.githubusercontent.com/calittle/documaker/master/dwsClient/index.html) to download the file.
+* Use [this](https://github.com/calittle/documaker/blob/master/dwsClient/index.html) to reference the original file for line numbers, etc.

 ## Assumptions
 * You have a working Documaker Enterprise environment on a Linux machine that uses WebLogic.
 You can adapt the instructions if you are running on Windows (really the only difference is the simply-scripted creation of the _web.xml_ file) and the file copying details.
 * If you aren't using Documaker Enterprise, and you're using iDocumaker/Docupresentment/EWPS, then this is not for you.
 However, you will note that the only _real_ difference is the SOAP messaging, and the endpoints, so you can probably figure that out.
 I will probably come back here some day and make another version for EWPS.